Jim-Vardakis/d.vardakis.github.io/_pages/about.md

 ---
 permalink: /
-title: "My name is Dimitris.
+title: "Hello!
+My name is Dimitris.
 Welcome to my webpage!"
 excerpt: "About me"
 author_profile: true
 redirect_from: